elhenro/code-seek/README.md

 # code-seek

-> Give GPT knowledge about your project and add any info from the web.
+> give GPT access to project files, docs and websites

 It is acomplished with the [retrieval plugin](https://github.com/openai/chatgpt-retrieval-plugin), which allows models to perform semantic searches against a vector database ([chroma](https://github.com/chroma-core/chroma)).